jdudekay/WarpSpeed/README.md

 # Welcome to WarpSpeed!

-**WarpSpeed** was created with the intention of streamlining the Night Audit process by means of automatically identifying and sorting all 98 (Now 99!)
-Night Audit reports and extracting key information to be compiled in a convenient **WarpSpeed** report.
+**WarpSpeed** was created with the intention of streamlining the Night Audit process by means of automatically identifying and sorting all ~~98~~ 99 Night Audit reports and extracting key information to be compiled in a convenient **WarpSpeed** report.

 The scope of **WarpSpeed** has widened over time and is now also designed to analyze a list of guests, compare them against a list of packages, and produce a report of said guests via a cheekily named **WarpDrive** subroutine.
 (Documentation on how to use this is given in the Miscellaneous section below!)